1070 AM

-The following radio stations broadcast on AM frequency 1070 kHz: The Federal Communications Commission classifies 1070 AM as a United States and Canadian clear-channel frequency.
-KNX in Los Angeles and CBA in Moncton, New Brunswick, shared Class A status on this frequency.
+The following radio stations broadcast on AM frequency 1070 kHz: The Federal Communications Commission classifies 1070 AM as a United States clear-channel frequency.
+KNX in Los Angeles is the dominant class A station on 1070 kHz.
+CBA in Moncton, New Brunswick, is a former Canadian clear-channel station, which shared Class A status on this frequency.
 But on April 7, 2008, CBA moved to the FM dial.